Known for its intoxicating fragrance and beautiful appearance, the lilac is a common flower with a powerful hidden meaning.

 What Does Lilac Mean?

-The scientific name for lilac, Syringa vulgaris, is derived from the Greek word, “syrinks.”
-This translates loosely to the word “pipe.”
+The scientific name for lilac, Syringa vulgaris, is derived from the Greek word, “syrinks,” which translates loosely to the word “pipe.”
 However, it’s probably not Syringa vulgaris that you normally here these gorgeous flowers referred to as!

 The common name, lilac, was derived from the Spanish and French words of the same name.
 The Arabic word for the flower is also “lilak.”
 All of these derivations refer to the pale purple color of the flowers.